Scaling law for a buckled elastic filament in a shear flow: Euler-Bernoulli beam theory for an elastic filament in a shear flow

-This eigenproblem has been solved by the Chebyshev collocation method, and shown to be equivalent to the spectral problem solved by \cite{chakrabarti2020} for the compressional flow, as described by \cite{liu2022}.
-The dependence of a few consecutive larger (including the largest) values of $\tilde{\sigma}$ on $\tilde{\chi}$ is shown in Fig.~\ref{spectrum}(a), with an enlargement in Fig.~\ref{spectrum}(b).
+The dependence of a few consecutive larger (including the largest) values of $\tilde{\sigma}$ on $\tilde{\chi}$ is shown in Fig.~\ref{spectfigI}, with an enlargement at the Fig.~\ref{spectfigII}(a).
 Red and blue colors denote odd and even eigenfunctions, respectively.
+(Compare with the eigenvalues presented in Refs.~\cite{Becker2001,chakrabarti2020,liu2022}.)

-In Fig.~\ref{spectrum}(b), the local curvature of the eigenfunction corresponding to the largest $\tilde{\sigma}$ is also presented with the use of colors.
+In Fig.~\ref{spectfigII}(b), the local curvature of the eigenfunction corresponding to the largest $\tilde{\sigma}$ is also presented with the use of colors.
 The local curvature is defined in the standard way, approximated for small deformations as $\kappa(s)\!=\!|\tilde{\Phi}_{u1}''(s)|/\left(1+\left(\tilde{\Phi}_{u1}'(s)\right)^2\right)^{3/2}\!\!\!\approx\! |\tilde{\Phi}_{u1}''(s)|$, and normalized by $\max_s \kappa(s)$, where $\tilde{\Phi}(s)=\Phi (s)\times 10^{-2}$.
-Discontinuities, visible in the bottom panel of Fig.~\ref{spectrum}(b), appear at the same values of $\tilde{\chi}$ for which blue and red lines cross each other in top panel of Fig.~\ref{spectrum}(b), which means that parity of the most unstable eigenfunction is changed.
-Such a coupling of the largest odd and the largest even eigenfunctions motivates us to investigate in Sec.~\ref{scalinghere} both of them as continuous functions of $\tilde{\chi}$, similarly as done by \cite{chakrabarti2020} for the compressional flow.
+Discontinuities, visible in Fig.~\ref{spectfigII}(b), appear at the same values of $\tilde{\chi}$ for which blue and red lines cross each other in the Fig.~\ref{spectfigII}(a), which means that parity of the most unstable eigenfunction is changed.
+Such a coupling of the largest odd and the largest even eigenfunctions motivates us to investigate in Sec.~\ref{scalinghere} both of them as continuous functions of $\tilde{\chi}$, similarly as done in Ref.~\cite{chakrabarti2020} for the compressional flow.

+Fig. \ref{spectfigI} illustrates that in most cases, the last and the last but one eigenvalue correspond to eigenfunctions of a different parity, and therefore the spectrum degenerates at their crossing point.
+However, sometimes it happens that the last and the last but one eigenvalue correspond to eigenfunctions of the same parity, and they tend to coincide when $\tilde{\chi}$ goes to a certain limiting value (e.g., such a branching point is visible in Fig.~\ref{spectfigI} at $\tilde{\chi}\approx 5130$).
+Those values of $0\le\tilde{\chi}\le 10^4$ which are the crossing or branching points described above, correspond to the borders between consecutive "modes" shown in Fig. 2 of Ref.~\cite{Becker2001} for elastica in the shear flow.